September 19, 2019

 Did you know that wild blueberries grow all over the Maritimes?
 Or that Oxford, Nova Scotia is the wild blueberry capital of Canada?
 With farms spread throughout the region, you’ll find blueberries to be a staple on dessert and cafe menus.
 If you’re wondering what the best way is to try this antioxidant fruit, we’ve got you covered.

 Salty and briny, oysters give you a real taste of the Atlantic ocean.
 You’ll find these shellfish served all across the region at bars and restaurants.
 While oysters have been harvested in the Maritimes for hundreds of years, they have recently become more popular and widely available.
 Each province’s oysters are unique.
 Typically, a New Brunswick oyster is known for its small teardrop shape, while PEI oysters can be much larger (and, perhaps surprisingly, much greener!).
 While New Brunswick and PEI oysters offer a subtle hint of sweetness, Nova Scotia oysters are known for their robust flavor and salinity (but, typically, are not as sweet).
 So, with so much variety, what does this mean for you?
 It means you simply must try them all.

 But, how in the world do you eat an oyster?!
 If you aren’t sure, we advise brushing up on some oyster etiquette.

 Are you hungry yet?
 We are too!
 Armed with this knowledge, you’ll have no trouble navigating delicious Maritime delicacies.
-Start planning your adventure: hop aboard the MV Fundy Rose, with daily crossing between Digby, Nova Scotia and Saint John, New Brunswick!
-Or go from Wood Islands, PEI to Caribou NS on the MV Confederation or MV Holiday Island.
+Start planning your adventure: hop aboard MV Fundy Rose, with daily crossing between Digby, Nova Scotia and Saint John, New Brunswick!
+Or go from Wood Islands, PEI to Caribou NS on the Northumberland Ferries.
 Wherever your journey leads you, don’t forget to stop for lunch.
 Book your next trip with us today!